Engineering Technology Bachelor of Science

 Credits

 This course is an integrated study of the main developments of the visual art forms (architecture, sculpture and painting) from Paleolithic man to the Early Renaissance.
-World art will be integrated into the content.
+Selections from the Western Canon are included.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course is an integrated study of the main developments of the visual art forms (architecture, sculpture and painting) from the 16th century to the present.
-World art will be integrated into the content.
+Selections from the Western Canon are included.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course is designed to help students become more active, critical viewers of films and to be able to communicate that understanding in writing.
 Like written forms of literature, movies are texts that can be analyzed and interpreted.
-Students will view a number of films from different time periods, genres and artistic approaches.
+Students will view a number of films from different time periods, genres and artistic approaches including works of the Western Canon.
 Lectures will concentrate on the narrative and stylistic elements used by film makers.
 This course partially satisfies the writing requirement of S.B.E.
-6A-10.030 and the Humanities Area B General Education requirement.
+6A-10.030.

 This course is a survey of the development of British literature from Anglo-Saxon times through the eighteenth century with attention to the historical background, the continuity of essential traditions and the characteristic temper of successive periods.
 Major emphasis is on the Old English, Middle English and Renaissance periods.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course will explore trends and influences in literature from World War II to the present.
-Contemporary literature will be examined as a reflection of the philosophy of modern life and as a reflection of the student's world.
+Contemporary literature from the Western Canon will be examined as a reflection of the philosophy of modern life and as a reflection of the student's world.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course will explore trends and influences in literature from World War II to the present.
-Contemporary literature will be examined as a reflection of the philosophy of modern life and as a reflection of the student's world.
+Contemporary literature from the Western Canon will be examined as a reflection of the philosophy of modern life and as a reflection of the student's world.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

-This course is designed for the musical layman and is a survey course devoted to music in world civilization.
-Included is a study of the music relating to the background of the life and other arts of the times.
+In this course, students will survey the history of classical music from antiquity to the modern period, focusing on western music.
+The curriculum may also integrate a variety of popular and global styles where appropriate.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.
 This course satisfies the General Education State Core Humanities requirement for degree-seeking students.
 Honors level content.
 Permission from Honors Director required.

 Courses must be taken from three areas.
 Three credits must be taken from History

-This course deals primarily with economic problems.
-Emphasis is given to markets, production functions, economic role of government, agricultural problems, labor-management relations, imperfect competition, interest and capital, economic security, international trade and finance and economic development.
+This course affords students an understanding of the basic social and behavioral science concepts and principles used in the analysis of behavior and past and present social, political and economic issues.
+Emphasis is given to markets, production functions, economic role of government, agricultural problems, labor-management relations, imperfect competition, interest and capital, economic security, international trade and finance, and economic development.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

-This course deals primarily with economic problems.
-Emphasis is given to markets, production functions, economic role of government, agricultural problems, labor-management relations, imperfect competition, interest and capital, economic security, international trade and finance and economic development.
+This course affords students an understanding of the basic social and behavioral science concepts and principles used in the analysis of behavior and past and present social, political and economic issues.
+Emphasis is given to markets, production functions, economic role of government, agricultural problems, labor-management relations, imperfect competition, interest and capital, economic security, international trade and finance, and economic development.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course is an introductory study of the human and natural resources of the major regions of the world.
 From each region, one or more countries are selected for study in depth.
 Political, cultural, economic and strategic comparisons are made.
 The current role of the United States in the areas studied receives particular attention.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.